evandrocoan/plantumlconnection/README.md

     pip install plantuml

+Or by cloning it locally and running `python setup install`.

 ###Command line help:

     usage: plantuml.py [-h] [-o OUT] [-s SERVER] filename [filename ...]

     Generate images from plantuml defined files using plantuml server

     positional arguments:
       filename              file(s) to generate images from

     optional arguments:
       -h, --help            show this help message and exit -o OUT, --out OUT     directory to put the files into